Universal properties and dynamical bosonization of strongly interacting one-dimensional anyons: Momentum distribution in the groundstate

 where $\gamma(x,x')$ is defined in Eq.~(\ref{defgamma}).
 The momentum distribution follows from Eq.~(\ref{defnk}), and results for different values of the statistics parameter are shown in Fig.~\ref{fig1}.

 Several features are noteworthy.
 As in the homogeneous case, the momentum distributions are asymmetric in $k$ for generic statistics and exhibit small oscillations due to the trap.
 Unlike the case of trapped free fermions, however, the number of oscillations does not scale directly with the particle number.
 The momentum width increases with $N$ at fixed oscillator length, similar to the behavior observed for $p$-wave fermions \cite{BEG05}, but in contrast to trapped interacting bosons \cite{AG03}.
-At large momentum, the distributions decay as $ n(k)\rightarrow C/k^2\, ,|k|\rightarrow \infty$ reflecting the short-distance structure of the anyonic wavefunction [Eq.~(\ref{wavea})].
-This behavior is also consistent with the short-distance correlations in the bulk (trap center) \cite{BEG05}.
-In the thermodynamic limit $l_o\pi^{1/2}\rightarrow\infty$, $N\rightarrow\infty$ with fixed density $n=N/(l_o\pi^{1/2})$ these correlations reduce to Eq.~(\ref{s4:exp}), consistent with the expansion $\mbox{Erf}(z/l_o)\sim 2 z/(l_o\pi^{1/2})$ at small arguments.
+At large momentum, the distributions decay as $ n(k)\rightarrow C_H/k^2\, ,|k|\rightarrow \infty$ reflecting the short-distance structure of the anyonic wavefunction [Eq.~(\ref{shortbehav})].
+Note that in this case the Tan contact $C_H$ is different from the one for the homogeneous system given by Eq.~(\ref{tanhom}).
+In the thermodynamic limit $l_o\pi^{1/2}\rightarrow\infty$, $N\rightarrow\infty$ with fixed density $n=N/(l_o\pi^{1/2})$ the short-distance correlations in the bulk (trap center) reduce to Eq.~(\ref{s4:exp}), consistent with the expansion $\mbox{Erf}(z/l_o)\sim 2 z/(l_o\pi^{1/2})$ at small arguments \cite{BEG05}.